-Arrange to take the Graduate Record Examinations (GRE) preferably no later than December for Fall admission.
-The general exams are required, and the subject test in Mathematics is strongly recommended.
-International applicants must also take the TOEFL.
-GRE and TOEFL scores should be reported in your application on the Graduate School website as well as sent directly to SU by the ETS.
+We are not considering Graduate Record Examinations (GRE) scores during the application process in 2020-2021.
+International applicants must take the TOEFL.
+TOEFL scores should be reported in your application on the Graduate School website as well as sent directly to SU by the ETS.
 The institution code for Syracuse University is 2823.

 You will be notified by the Graduate School as soon as a decision concerning admission is made.
 If the Mathematics Department decides to award an assistantship, in most cases you will be notified by the Mathematics Department about the same time you are notified of your admission to the program.

 Every applicant for graduate study is automatically considered for financial support (teaching assistantships, fellowships, and research assistantships).
 There is no additional application required.